NateEag/nateeag.com/drafts/media/list.md

 Not sure I want to have the game again, but it is tempting.

+## Thumper

+An abstract horror rhythm game.
+Looks like it may not be quite my style of rhythm game, but as a rhythm game guy, it might be worth trying just to see what it brings to the genre.

 ## Rattle 'n' Hum

 A documentary on U2 recommended by Lance.